-We focus on this area due to the estimation and judgement involved in the assessment of provision for trade receivables.
+We focused on this area due to the magnitude of the trade and bills receivables and the estimation and judgement involved in determining the expected credit losses allowance of the trade and bills receivables.
 We understood and validated the credit control procedures performed by management, including its procedures on periodic review on aged receivables and assessment on recoverability of these receivables.